 C. A watercraft powered by an outboard internal combustion engine except as provided in (d)(1)(C) above.

-D. A personal watercraft, including, but not limited to, a vessel commonly known as a jet ski.
+D. A personal watercraft, including, but not limited to, vessels commonly known as eFoils, Wave Runners, Sea-Doos, and Jet Skis, etc.

 E. A watercraft powered by one or more water jet pumps as its primary source of propulsion.